Population Of African Wild Dogs

 Professional Insights: Expert Opinions and Conservation Strategies

 Translocation programs, where wild dogs are moved from one area to another, can be used to establish new populations or increase genetic diversity in isolated populations.
-However, these programs must be carefully planned and implemented to minimize the risk of disease transmission and ensure the long-term viability of the translocated populations.
+That said, these programs must be carefully planned and implemented to minimize the risk of disease transmission and ensure the long-term viability of the translocated populations.

 Tips and Expert Advice: Taking Action for African Wild Dogs